A process can be of two types:

 In this method of communication, the communication link gets established automatically, which can be either unidirectional or bidirectional, but one link can be used between one pair of the sender and receiver and one pair of sender and receiver should not possess more than one pair of links.
-Symmetry and asymmetry between sending and receiving can also be implemented i.e. either both process will name each other for sending and receiving the messages or only the sender will name receiver for sending the message and there is no need for receiver for naming the sender for receiving the message.
+Symmetry and asymmetry between sending and receiving can also be implemented i.e. either both processes will name each other for sending and receiving the messages or only the sender will name the receiver for sending the message and there is no need for the receiver for naming the sender for receiving the message.
 The problem with this method of communication is that if the name of one process changes, this method will not work.

 Examples of IPC systems

 - Posix : uses shared memory method.